How Do I Get Into Investment Banking?January 29, 2018

 There’s no doubt getting into investment banking is hard primarily because it is the most prestigious job in the Financial Services Industry.
 Traditionally, companies hire from elite universities and colleges for their entry-level position, but things are changing as banks understand the need for diversity and different backgrounds.
 Here are some of the usual, and unusual paths, to an Investment Banking career and some tips on how to secure that lucrative job.

-Related Article: CIBOP (Certified Investment Banking Operations Professional)
+Related Article: Different Types of Investment Banking Jobs

 - Lateral move from industry: Finance professionals working in the corporate field can often join an investment bank a few years into their career by way of bringing their sector and domain expertise to the job.
 This works especially well in boutique investment banks that specialise in verticals like Pharma, Consumer goods, E-commerce etc and require extensive domain expertise to help secure clients.